Jun 04, 2021

 “I was aware of the fact that I didn’t look like the others in the campground or on hiking trails,” wrote Ambreen Tariq, the founder of Brown People Camping, in She Explores, “but I didn’t dare wonder why.
 As new immigrants, we often accepted facts as they were presented to us.”

 Last fourth of July, former President Donald Trump held his celebration at Mount Rushmore, to him an obvious sign of patriotism.
-However, the Lakota people, Native Americans in the area, planned protests about the fireworks that could ignite dangerous wildfires in the area.
-Additionally, many felt that George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt, all white men, the majority of whom were slave owners, are not inclusive patriotic symbols.
+However, the Lakota people, Native Americans in the area, protested the fireworks that could ignite dangerous wildfires in the area.
+Additionally, many Americans feel that George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt, all white men, the majority of whom were slave owners, are not inclusive patriotic symbols.

-However, there is a possibility for a new form of patriotism in the United States: one based on pride in the environment and its many amazing natural features.
+However, there is a possibility for a new form of patriotism that brings people together in shared stewardship for our public lands.
 The United States, as the third-largest geographical country, has so much outdoors to offer.
 Biden’s plan to create jobs that plant this seed of pride and patriotism for public lands and the environment could offer refuge for both the climate and the country.
 While details of how the plan will operate are still up in the air, the program will most likely be built into existing infrastructure, for example, the California Conservation Corps.

 California Conservation Corps